 What is hypnosis?

-While the roots of hyposis date back to ancient civilization, its modern use is typically associated with the eighteenth century Vienese physician, Franz Memser who used it to treat patients with hysteria.
-Although Mesmer was later declared a fraud (rather unfairly), the use of hypnosis continued to be popular with many nineteenth century clinicians including the neurologist Charcot and psychoanalst, Freud.
-Over the last 100 years or so, its use and reputation has been somewhat chequered due its previously poor scientific status.
+While the roots of hypnosis date back to ancient civilization, its modern use is typically associated with the eighteenth-century Viennese physician, Franz Memser who used it to treat patients with hysteria.
+Although Mesmer was later declared a fraud (rather unfairly), the use of hypnosis continued to be popular with many nineteenth-century clinicians including the neurologist Charcot and psychoanalyst, Freud.
+Over the last 100 years or so, its use and reputation has been somewhat chequered due to its previously poor scientific status.